CWKrahtz/KrahtzHero/README.md

 ![Mockup3](images/Mockups/Mockup3.png)<br>

 ## Video Demonstration
-<p>You can view the walkthough video <a href="https://drive.google.com/file/d/1b79qeTLukeJpwTGbaJ-9H6IEpOF9fH-F/view?usp=sharing">here</a></p>
+<p>You can view the walkthrough video <a href="https://drive.google.com/file/d/1b79qeTLukeJpwTGbaJ-9H6IEpOF9fH-F/view?usp=sharing">here</a></p>

 # Conclution
 The use of react, chart.js, bootstrap normal styling, and HTML code was easier to use together and faster.
-I would recommend using react to create a website.
+I would recommend using React to create a website.